 What do cannabis fan leaves do?

-A large plant sounds like the ultimate goal for most people growing cannabis, but are big fan leaves a good sign or even indicative of a quality plant?
+While a large plant sounds like the ultimate goal for most people growing cannabis, big fan leaves are not necessarily a good sign or even indicative of a quality plant.

 If fan leaves are allowed to grow too much, they may hinder your success, blocking valuable light penetration and airflow from the bottom of the plants when they need it most, which is especially important if you’re growing outdoor plants that rely on the sun’s light and a natural breeze.